 From the Doctor

-The hot weather arrived early this year and as you enjoy the summer with your pets remember to prepare them for their environment.
+The warm weather has arrived early this year and as you enjoy the summer with your pets remember to prepare them for their environment.
 Be sure to provide fresh water for your pets during these warm days when they are outside.
 You need to provide a shady area, which will help keep your pets cool.

 We also need to consider other factors, which will keep our pets comfortable and healthy during the warm weather.
 The best prevention is to keep your pets on a monthly treatment plan for heartworms and fleas throughout the year.
 With the mild winter we have experienced, the fleas will probably be more severe this year.
 Washing the blankets and bedding on a regular basis will help keep fleas and ticks off your pets.